joijs/tempo/README.md

 joi tempo
 =====
-*A next-generation framework for ECMAScript 5, built for modern browsers and server environments.*
+*Developing a next-generation framework for ECMAScript 5, built for modern browsers and server environments.*

 **tempo** serves two purposes: